LavaFrame/LavaFrame/README.md

 # LavaFrame
 [![Build](https://github.com/LavaFrame/LavaFrame/actions/workflows/msbuild.yml/badge.svg)](https://github.com/LavaFrame/LavaFrame/actions/workflows/msbuild.yml)
-### A GPU based path tracer.
+### A GPU based renderer.
 ![showcase1](showcase.jpg)
 ![showcase2](showcase2.jpg)
-(Currently only supports Windows - Linux support coming in the future for the core renderer.
-LavaTask is Windows only.)

 ## Installation
-Download one of the releases from the [releases tab](https://github.com/LavaFrame/LavaFrame/releases) on the right.
+Download one of the releases from the [releases tab](https://github.com/LavaFrame/LavaFrame/releases) on the right for Windows.
+Currently only Windows builds are set up - Linux builds will require manual building as no build system is currently set up for this task.
+This is planned to be adressed before version 1.0

 ## Usage
-Launch the renderer by double-clicking the executable or launching it from the command line (allows for usage of CLI parameters)
+Launch the renderer by double-clicking the executable or launching it from the command line (allows for usage of CLI parameters).

 ## Contributing
 Pull requests are welcome !
 For major changes, please open an issue first to discuss what you would like to change.